mdbootstrap/TW-Elements/README.md

 **Default: true**

 ### suppressScrollX
-When set to true, the scroll bar in X axis will not be available, regardless of the content width **Default: false**
+When set to true, the scroll bar in X axis will not be available, regardless of the content width.
+**Default: false**

 ### suppressScrollY
-When set to true, the scroll bar in Y axis will not be available, regardless of the content height **Default: false**
+When set to true, the scroll bar in Y axis will not be available, regardless of the content height.
+**Default: false**

 ### scrollXMarginOffset
 The number of pixels the content width can surpass the container width without enabling the X axis scroll bar.
 Allows some "wiggle room" or "offset break", so that X axis scroll bar is not enabled just because of a few pixels.
 **Default: 0**

 ### scrollYMarginOffset
 The number of pixels the content height can surpass the container height without enabling the Y axis scroll bar.
 Allows some "wiggle room" or "offset break", so that Y axis scroll bar is not enabled just because of a few pixels.
 **Default: 0**

 How to Use